An education, advocacy, and service organization serving the lesbian, gay, bisexual, transgender, and queer community of Northwest Arkansas.

-Trans March will stage near the Walton Arts Center at West Avenue and Spring Street, beginning at 6:00 p.m. on Thursday, June 24th.
-The March will step off at 7:00 p.m. and travel east on Dickson Street, turning south on Block Street, and head toward the Fayetteville Town Center for an outdoor Rally.
-View the route map here!
+Trans March will stage near the Walton Arts Center at West Avenue and Spring Street, beginning at 6:00 p.m.
+The March will step off at 7:00 p.m. and travel east on Dickson Street, turning south on Block Street, and head toward the Fayetteville Town Center for an outdoor Rally with several speakers.

 Due to continued COVID-19 concerns and the nature of the event, NWA Trans March will operate with additional safety precautions by order of the Fayetteville Health Board.